By Sergio Carmona

-Since its inception, Rock N Run has raised and donated more than $200,000 to carefully vetted non-profits that help female cancer patients, such as Cancer Link and the Ovarian Cancer Research Fund Alliance.
+Since its creation, the event has raised and donated to non-profits such as Cancer Link and the Ovarian Cancer Research Fund Alliance.

 “After what I went through, it feels good to be able to give back and help other women in need,” said Amy Hollub.
 “My family and I enjoy hosting this incredible fundraiser, knowing that we are bringing light to people who may be living some of the darkest and most difficult moments of their life.”

 Through the years, the event has established what has been considered a unique sense of community as many of the participants have been with it from the start.

 “It feels like a big reunion every time,” said Jackie Zucker, who has sponsored Rock ‘N Run from its inception.
 “I love touching base with everyone, getting the chance to catch up with old friends while helping women in need.”

 The event's presenting sponsor this year was the Miami Cancer Institute at Baptist Health South Florida.

 Visit rocknrun.org for more information on this annual fundraiser.